Justin-Tan/high-fidelity-generative-compression/README.md

 ## Usage

 * Install Pytorch nightly and dependencies from [https://pytorch.org/](https://pytorch.org/).
-Then install other requirements.
+Then install other requirements:

 ```bash
 pip install -r requirements.txt
 ```

-* Clone this repository, `cd` in.
+* Clone this repository, `cd` in:

 ```bash
 git clone https://github.com/Justin-Tan/high-fidelity-generative-compression.git
 cd high-fidelity-generative-compression
 ```

 To check if your setup is working, run `python3 -m src.model` in root.
-Detailed usage instructions can be found in the [user's guide](assets/USAGE_GUIDE.md).
+Usage instructions can be found in the [user's guide](assets/USAGE_GUIDE.md).

 ### Training